-Serving Customers from New Columbia to Winfield, Pa.
+Serving Customers from New Columbia to Winfield, PA Since 1995

-The present Union County Industrial Railroad extends twenve miles from its southern terminus at Winfield, Pa, through West Milton to New Columbia, Pa.
-This was Reading RR territory.
+The present Union County Industrial Railroad extends from its southern terminus at Winfield, PA, through West Milton to Allenwood, PA.
+This was Reading Railroad territory.
 At West Milton, the Reading’s “SS&L” (Shamokin, Sunbury & Lewisburg) line met its “Catawissa Railroad” which continued northward to Williamsport.
 The line from West Milton, through New Columbia to Newberry Jct at Williamsport, was part of the Reading’s longest and most lucrative haul, from the Port of Philadelphia to friendly western connections.
-The antecedent of this line was the Catawissa, Williamsport & Erie RR, which had been incorporated in 1829 as the Little Schuylkill & Susquehanna RR, but never reached Catawissa.
-The new CW&E RR in 1854 finished construction of the line as far west as Milton, Pa, where a connection was made with the Sunbury & Erie RR.
+The antecedent of this line was the Catawissa, Williamsport & Erie Railroad (CW&E RR), which had been incorporated in 1829 as the Little Schuylkill & Susquehanna Railroad, but never reached Catawissa.
+The new CW&E RR in 1854 finished construction of the line as far west as Milton, Pa, where a connection was made with the Sunbury & Erie Railroad.
 For the next fifteen years, Williamsport was reached by operating its trains over the Sunbury & Erie.
-By 1860, the Catawissa, Williamsport & Erie RR had fallen under the influence of the Philadelphia & Reading RR (“the Reading”,) which reorganized the line as simply the Catawissa Railroad This company continued its separate existence until 1953, when it was merged into its parent.
-With the formation of Conrail in 1976, Williamsport-bound traffic was moved to the former PRR Buffalo Main and the “Catawissa route” was in large part abandoned.
-The remaining trackage was sold by Conrail in 1995, at which time the Union County Industrial RR was formed to operate the line.
+By 1860, the CW&E RR had fallen under the influence of the Philadelphia & Reading Railroad, which reorganized the line as simply the Catawissa Railroad.
+This company continued its separate existence until 1953, when it was merged into its parent.
+With the formation of Conrail in 1976, Williamsport-bound traffic was moved to the former Pennsylvania Railroad (PRR) Buffalo Main and the “Catawissa route” was in large part abandoned.
+The remaining trackage was sold by Conrail in 1995, at which time the Union County Industrial Railroad was formed to operate the line.